Investigating the Design Space of Diffusion Models for Speech Enhancement: Introduction

 Our contributions in this work are as follows: \begin{itemize} \item We extend a diffusion model framework previously laid in image generation literature~\cite{karras2022elucidating} to include a recently proposed diffusion-based speech enhancement system~\cite{welker2022speech,richter2023speech} where the long-term mean of the diffusion process is non-zero and equal to the conditioner.
-Compared to~\cite{gonzalez2023diffusion} where we used a change of variable to consider the \cgls{sde} satisfied by the environmental noise and fit in the framework laid in~\cite{karras2022elucidating}, we instead propose here a more general approach that models the clean speech signal and accounts for an eventual drift of the diffusion process. \item Using this new framework, we show that the success of diffusion-based speech enhancement models cannot be attributed to the addition of a drift term that pulls the mean of the diffusion process towards the conditioner.
-This also proves that a mismatch between the final distribution of the forward process and the prior distribution used to initialize the reverse process is not necessarily responsible for a drop in performance as suggested in~\cite{lay2023reducing}. \item We systematically investigate the design space of diffusion models for speech enhancement by experimenting with different neural network preconditionings~\cite{karras2022elucidating}, loss weightings, \cglspl{sde}, and amounts of stochasticity injected when integrating the reverse process. \item This investigation results in a system that outperforms a popular diffusion-based baseline in terms of perceptual metrics while using fewer sampling steps, thus allowing for a fourfold decrease in computational cost. \end{itemize}
+Compared to~\cite{gonzalez2024diffusion} where we used a change of variable to consider the \cgls{sde} satisfied by the environmental noise and fit in the framework laid in~\cite{karras2022elucidating}, we instead propose here a more general approach that models the clean speech signal and accounts for an eventual drift of the diffusion process. \item Using this new framework, we show that the success of diffusion-based speech enhancement models cannot be attributed to the addition of a drift term that pulls the mean of the diffusion process towards the conditioner.
+This also proves that a mismatch between the final distribution of the forward process and the prior distribution used to initialize the reverse process is not necessarily responsible for a drop in performance as suggested in~\cite{lay2023reducing}. \item We systematically investigate the design space of diffusion models for speech enhancement by experimenting with different neural network preconditionings~\cite{karras2022elucidating}, loss weightings, \cglspl{sde}, and amounts of stochasticity injected when integrating the reverse process. \item This investigation results in a system that outperforms a popular diffusion-based baseline while using fewer sampling steps, thus allowing for a fourfold decrease in computational cost. \end{itemize}

 In Sect.~\ref{sec:related}, we go over some related work on diffusion models and their adaptation to speech enhancement.
-In Sect.~\ref{sec:extending}, we prove how the framework from~\cite{karras2022elucidating} can be extended to include the diffusion-based speech enhancement models from~\cite{welker2022speech,richter2023speech}.
+In Sect.~\ref{sec:extending}, we prove how the framework from~\cite{karras2022elucidating} can be extended to include the diffusion-based speech enhancement system from~\cite{welker2022speech,richter2023speech}.
 In Sect.~\ref{sec:experimental}, we describe the experimental setup.
-Finally in Sect.~\ref{sec:results}, we present and discuss the results.
+In Sect.~\ref{sec:results}, we present and discuss the results.
+Code is available online\footnote{\url{https://github.com/philgzl/brever}}.